trstlabs/intento/docs/kb/AutoMsg.md

 ## Contracts always execute

 Should it be the case that a block is full, the automatic execution does not get deleted but rather will take place in the following block.
-Should the chain halt, auto execution will execute in the following block(s).
+Should the chain halt, AutoExecution will execute in the following block(s).
 For recurring execution, the next execution time is based on the previous expected execution time + duration.
 This means that recurring execution always runs following the foreseen execution pattern.

 When a contract wants to skip the execution if time differs significantly, custom time-out logic can be implemented easily into the CosmWasm contract code.
 Block height and time is available during any type of execution, including auto-execution.
 For our DCA and RecurrentlySend contracts our implementation is to always execute, even when actual block time differs from the foreseen execution time.